bugra-yilmaz/to-do-app/README.md

 ![register-feedback](static/register-feedback.png?raw=true "Register feedback")

-If the user tries to submit invalid credentials, an error message will be prompted as shown below:
+If the user tries to submit an invalid input, an error message will be prompted as shown below:

 ![register-error-message](static/register-error-message.png?raw=true "Register error message")